 - Laurel Family Camp is a summer church camp with activities, worship, and instruction based on the Lord’s Word and the Writings of Emanuel Swedenborg.
 The focus of this camp is to draw people together and build a true sense of spiritual community.
 Several sessions (one week each) are held in Laurel Hill State Park, Pennsylvania, in July and August of each year.
 Visit www.laurelcamp.org for more information and registration forms.

-- Jacob’s Creek Family Camp is a summer church camp held in the mountains of Western Pennsylvania.
-Besides daily worship, the camp includes instruction and activities revolving around the Lord’s Word and the Heavenly Doctrine as revealed through Emanuel Swedenborg.
-The focus of this camp is to assist participants in building a strong foundation of doctrinal understanding for spiritual growth.
-Visit jacobscreekcamp.alotspace.com for more information.
-Or visit their Facebook page at www.facebook.com/JacobsCreekFamilyCamp
+- Jacob’s Creek Family Retreat is a summer church retreat held in the mountains of Western Pennsylvania.
+Besides daily worship, the retreat includes instruction and activities revolving around the Lord’s Word and the Heavenly Doctrine as revealed through Emanuel Swedenborg.
+The focus of this retreat is to assist participants in building a strong foundation of doctrinal understanding for spiritual growth.
+Visit jacobscreekfamilyretreat.org for more information.
+Or visit their Facebook page at facebook.com/JacobsCreekFamilyRetreat

 - New Church of Boulder Valley Women’s Retreat is an annual weekend away for women of all ages.
 Through fellowship, worship, workshops, small groups, activities and nurturing food, women are rejuvenated and renewed.
 For more information contact The New Church of Boulder Valley 303-443-9220.